svdoever/trainercoach/artifacts/Evolation90.md

 ## ABOUT

 ### SETUP
-- Evolation hot yoga 90 minutes asana essentials
+- Evolation bbb hot yoga 90 minutes asana essentials
 - This material is used as personal test material in developing the Trainer-Coach app, and is made available for the Evolation teacher training that is currently running in Amsterdam to help the trainees study the Evolation yoga asanas
 - This material is copyright 2015, Evolation
 - Namaste